arsa24/wa_bot/readme.md

 ```

 ## Adding New Commands
-Each command is a separate JavaScript/TypeScript file inside the `/plugins/ folder`.
+Each command is a TypeScript file contained in `/plugins/folder`.

 ### Example
 ```ts